In the spring of 2015, I backpacked 400 miles through the Grand Canyon over the course of 36 days.

 The one time I used the Catalyst as a carry-on was in 2012 when I traveled to Peru to backpack the Inca Trail to Machu Picchu.
 I was flying solo and changed planes about a millions times (Phoenix to Houston to Mexico City to San Salvador to Bogota to Lima to Cusco, for the curious) so rather than dealing with checking bags, I managed to fit everything I needed in the Catalyst as a carry-on.

-Granted this was almost a decade ago, but I did not have any problems with its size and bulk as a carry-on.
+Granted this was more than a decade ago, but I didn’t have any problems with its size and bulk as a carry-on.
 Here’s the dimensions of the Catalyst, as I’ve personally measured them:

 These are the dimension for a Medium torso size – other sizes may vary.